US marks 21st anniversary of 9/11 terror attacks

 On Sunday, President Joe Biden plans to speak and lay a wreath at the Pentagon, while first lady Jill Biden is scheduled to speak in Shanksville, Pennsylvania, where one of the hijacked planes went down after passengers and crew members tried to storm the cockpit as the hijackers headed for Washington.
 Al-Qaida conspirators had seized control of the jets to use them as passenger-filled missiles.

-Vice President Kamala Harris and husband Doug Emhoff are due at the National Sept.
+Vice President Kamala Harris and husband Doug Emhoff joined the observance at the National Sept.
 11 Memorial in New York, but by tradition, no political figures speak at the ground zero ceremony.
 It centers instead on victims’ relatives reading aloud the names of the dead.

 Readers often add personal remarks that form an alloy of American sentiments about Sept.
 11 — grief, anger, toughness, appreciation for first responders and the military, appeals to patriotism, hopes for peace, occasional political barbs, and a poignant accounting of the graduations, weddings, births and daily lives that victims have missed.